kubernetes/enhancements/keps/sig-node/127-user-namespaces/README.md

 The rollout is just a feature flag on the kubelet and the kube-apiserver.

-If one API server is upgraded while others aren't, the pod will be accepted (if the apiserver is >= 1.25).
+If one APIserver is upgraded while other's aren't and you are talking to a not upgraded the pod will be accepted (if the apiserver is >= 1.25).
 If it is scheduled to a node that the kubelet has the feature flag activated and the node meets the requirements to use user namespaces, then the pod will be created with the namespace.
 If it is scheduled to a node that has the feature disabled, it will be created without the user namespace.

-On a rollback, pods created while the feature was active (created with user namespaces) will have to be restarted to be re-created without user namespaces.
-Just a re-creation of the pod will do the trick.
+On a rollback, pods created while the feature was active (created with user namespaces) will have to be re-created without user namespaces.

 <!--
 Try to be as paranoid as possible - e.g., what if some components will restart